dhoer/choco-selenium/TESTING.md

 ## Testing

-From the guest Windows box, run Powershell as Administrator by right-clicking Powershell icon and selecting 'Run as Administrator'.

-Run serverspec and selenium-webdriver integration tests, by installing required gems via bundler gem and executing rake:
+From the guest Windows box, open a Powershell window and run Ruby serverspec and selenium-webdriver tests via rake:

 ```
 cd C:\vagrant
-gem install bundler --no-document
-bundle update
 rake
 ```